 - Star Raiders (1979) was one of the earliest examples of this.
 Your ship's shields, engines, weapons, targeting computer, and scanners could be damaged or outright destroyed.

-- The earlier X-Wing had some elements of this (mainly with Star Destroyer shield generators), but it was greatly improved for the sequel.
+- The first game has some elements of this (mainly with Star Destroyer shield generators).

-- Its sequel, Tie Fighter, had an even more improved system, allowing individual turbolaser turrets to be taken off capital ships, as well as nearly every subsystem.
-Taking enough time, one could completely strip a ship down to little more than a hull floating in space.
+- Its sequel, Tie Fighter, has an even more improved system, allowing individual turbolaser turrets to be taken off capital ships, as well as nearly every subsystem.
+Taking enough time, one can completely strip a ship down to little more than a hull floating in space.

-- The next sequel, X Wing Vs Tie Fighter, implemented the same, but protects turrtes and subsystems if the capital vessel still has active shields.
+- X Wing Vs Tie Fighter implements the same, but protects turrets and subsystems if the capital vessel still has active shields.

 - Star Trek: Bridge Commander has this in abundance.
 Damage depends on where you hit and how strong you set your weapons, you can target everything down to individual torpedo tubes and phaser arrays, subsystems can be disabled but reparable or completely destroyed, doing so affects the ships's performance (an especially effective tactic is to knock out the enemy's sensor array as that renders them unable to target you and return fire), and the 3D models show realistic battle damaged, to the point where you can punch holes all the way through or lop off engine nacelles.
 Destroying the warp core/Power plant kills a ship/station outright even if they are probably over 50% percent integrity